brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 		Returns the inverse-link-transformed version of ``x``.

-.. function:: link(n::MCMCDepNode, x)
+.. function:: link(n::MCMCDependent, x)

 	Apply a node-specific link transformation.
 In this method, the link function is defined to be the identity function.
-The method function may be redefined for subtypes of ``MCMCDepNode`` to implement other link functions.
+The method function may be redefined for subtypes of ``MCMCDependent`` to implement other link functions.

 	**Arguments**